jlat07/DataZCW-Final-Project/README.md

 For our final project at Zip Code Wilmington, we chose to view sentiment analysis on COVID-19 for two different sources; Articles from a News API and Tweets from Twitter's API.
 For the news api we will be using Airflow to gather new articles every hour regarding COVID-19.
 For the Twitter API we have used Kafka to produce a stream of all tweets regarding COVID-19.

 After acquiring this data we run it through a Vader model to analyze sentiment of both the media and tweets.
 Then store it in a SQL database.
-Using airflow we will continuously clean the data and and show our results using various visualization tools.
+Using airflow we will continuously clean the data and show our results using various visualization tools.
 Check out our pipeline below.

 ---
 ### Pipeline Flow